 Stock market seasonal patterns are the directional tendencies of stock indices based on the time of the year.
 Certain times of the year tend to be more bullish (go up) for stocks, while other times during the year are more bearish (go down).
+Seasonal patterns are similar to trading chart patterns.
+Chart patterns are geometric shapes that form within the price action and can be used to find favorable reward-to-risk trading opportunities.
+Both chart patterns and seasonal price patterns are helpful tools that traders can use to enhance their trading.

 Seasonality can be used in many ways.
 Individual stocks, commodities, and currencies also tend to have seasonal tendencies.